javascript-tutorial/en.javascript.info/8-web-components/3-shadow-dom/article.md

 - **`"open"`** -- then the shadow root is available as DOM property `elem.shadowRoot`, so any code is able to access it.
 - **`"closed"`** -- `elem.shadowRoot` is always `null`.
 Browser-native shadow trees, such as  `<input type="range">`, are closed.

-The [shadow root object](https://dom.spec.whatwg.org/#shadowroot) is like an element (or, more precisely, `DocumentFragment`): we can use `innerHTML` or DOM methods to populate it.
+The [shadow root object](https://dom.spec.whatwg.org/#shadowroot) is like an element: we can use `innerHTML` or DOM methods to populate it.

-That's how it looks in Chrome dev tools:
+That's how the resulting DOM looks in Chrome dev tools:

 ![](shadow-dom-say-hello.png)

-**Shadow DOM is strongly delimited from the main document:**
+Shadow DOM is strongly delimited from the main document:

 1. Shadow DOM elements are not visible to `querySelector` from the light DOM.
 In particular,  Shadow DOM elements may have ids that conflict with those in the light DOM.
 They be unique only within the shadow tree.
 2. Shadow DOM has own stylesheets.
 Style rules from the outer DOM don't get applied.